-Properties of Transform and Job that are of the Datetime type are always in UTC format.
+Properties of Transform and Job of the Datetime type are always in UTC format.

-You can create Transforms using REST, CLI, or use any of the published SDKs.
+You can create Transforms using REST, CLI, or any of the published SDKs.
 The Media Services v3 API is driven by Azure Resource Manager, so you can also use Resource Manager templates to create and deploy Transforms in your Media Services account.
-Role-based access control can be used to lock down access to Transforms.
+Azure role-based access control can be used to lock down access to Transforms.

 If you need to update your Transform, use the Update operation.
-It is intended for making changes to the description, or the priorities of the underlying TransformOutputs.
-It is recommended that such updates be performed when all in-progress jobs have completed.
+It's intended for making changes to the description, or the priorities of the underlying TransformOutputs.
+It's recommended that such updates be done when all in-progress jobs have completed.
 If you intend to rewrite the recipe, you need to create a new Transform.

 Transform object diagram

-A Job is the actual request to Azure Media Services to apply the Transform to a given input video or audio content.
+A Job is the actual request to Media Services to apply the Transform to a given input video or audio content.
 Once the Transform has been created, you can submit jobs using Media Services APIs, or any of the published SDKs.
-The Job specifies information such as the location of the input video, and the location for the output.
+The Job specifies information like the location of the input video and the location for the output.
 You can specify the location of your input video using: HTTPS URLs, SAS URLs, or Assets.